 It doesn’t stress me out anymore, because I know eventually we’ll be back on track.
 But I do remember, when my daughter was a baby, fretting over our seemingly lost routine.

-I will admit to being much lazier once we had two kids and a King-sized bed.
+I admit to being much lazier once we had two kids and a King-sized bed.
 If either had an issue, into our bed they’d come.
-(But this is me talking as a mom of a now 11yr-old and a 7yr old – in the olden days and in our olden bed, I thought differently.)
-I felt nervous co-sleeping when we had our old Queen bed, and our daughter as a baby and toddler was, quite possibly, the world’s worst bedmate.
+(In our olden days and in our olden bed, I thought differently.)
+I was too nervous co-sleeping in our old Queen bed.
+And our daughter as a baby and toddler was, quite possibly, the world’s worst bedmate.
 We probably would have co-slept more often if it meant we actually slept.
 For us it was more like co-pinching-kicking-squirming-nose-and-eye-poking than actual sleeping.